edouardoyallon/scatwave/README.md

 ScatWave is a Torch implementation of scattering and other mathematical representations using CUDA libraries, designed for images, sounds, natural language processing and video.

+# How to install

+Assuming Torch is already installed on your computer, simply cd in scatwave_pkg, then 'luarocks make'

+# Contributors

-Contributors: Michael Aghbal, Mathieux Andreux, Carmine Cella, Vincent Lostanlen, Edouard Oyallon.
+Michael Aghbal, Mathieux Andreux, Carmine Cella, Vincent Lostanlen, Edouard Oyallon.
 Contacts: surname.name@ens.fr

 Team DATA - Ecole Normale Supérieure